Friday, February 12, 2010

 Consider: Vanilla encompasses 100 odd species of the tropical orchid Vanilla V. planifolia.
 First cultivated by the Totanac Indians along the coast of Mexico near Veracruz 1000 years ago, the spice migrated north to the Aztecs, and then to France via Spain.

-Perhaps the misconceptions of blandness come from an ironic coincidence: the same colonialism that sent this exotic spice south from Europe did the same for Christian missionaries (and their associated position).
+Perhaps the misconceptions of blandness come from an ironic coincidence: the same colonialism that sent vanilla to the eastern hemisphere did the same for Christian missionaries (and their associated position).

-Vanilla demands prolonged foreplay: production starts with hand polination and six to nine months of growing.
-The pods are killed, then cycled through alternating periods of heat and wet wrapping for several days, to stimulate enzymatic flavor development.
+Vanilla, you should know, demands prolonged foreplay: production starts with hand-polination and six-to-nine months of growing.
+The pods are killed, with great discipline, then cycled through alternating periods of heat and wet-wrapping for several days, to stimulate enzymatic flavor development.
 The pods are then straightened and smoothed by hand, air dried for several weeks, and finally cured for up to several months.

 The result is the second most expensive spice in the world, behind saffron (which costs as much as $5000.00 per pound)